SyedMSawaid/cinema-calc/README.md

 ### Back-End

 The back-end is build with .NET version `8.0.401`.
-Make sure your .NET version is compatible with this version.
+Make sure your .NET version is compatible with it.

-Edit the database connection string and point it to the right server with credentials.
-Since this project is build with PostgreSQL, make sure the server exists.
-You can find the `DefaultConnection` under `ConnectionStrings` in `CinemaCalc/CinemaCalc.WebApi/appsettings.json`.
+Edit the database connection string and point it to the right **Postgres** server with credentials.
+You can find the `DefaultConnection` under `ConnectionStrings` in `CinemaCalc.WebApi/appsettings.json`.

 Once the connection string is pointing to the right database server, go to the root of the project and run the following command to apply migrations.